Medical School Personal Statement Writing Guide

 As you progress, anticipate revising multiple versions of your draft.
 Spend time reflecting on your life experiences and aspirations.

-Dr. Katzen, MedSchoolCoach Master Advisor and previous admissions committee member at GWU, recommends starting your personal statement in December/January if you plan to apply in May/June (you should!).
+Dr. Katzen, MedSchoolCoach Master Advisor and previous admissions committee member at GWU, recommends starting your personal statement by December if you plan to apply in May or June (you should!).

 This gives you plenty of time to have others review it or to get professional personal statement editing services.
 It also gives you time to write multiple drafts and be 100% satisfied with your final essay.